 Increasing your vitamin D intake can be a valuable step toward controlling your psoriasis symptoms.
 The nutrient can be obtained naturally from certain foods and from sunlight exposure, as well as from oral supplements and creams.
-Vitamin D is best known for its role in calcium absorption, which is vital for bone and teeth health.
+Vitamin D is best known for its role in calcium absorption, which is vital for healthy bones and teeth.
 However, it’s also important for supporting the health of other systems — notably, the immune system and skin.

 Vitamin D — which is often made in a layer of the skin called the epidermis — plays an important role in skin health.
-Research shows that people with psoriasis tend to have lower levels of vitamin D. Low levels of the nutrient can increase skin-cell proliferation, which can contribute to psoriasis lesions.
+Research shows that people with psoriasis tend to have lower levels of vitamin D and more vitamin D deficiencies.
+Low vitamin D levels can increase skin-cell proliferation, which can contribute to psoriasis lesions and inflammatory skin diseases.
 On the other hand, high doses of vitamin D have been shown to reduce skin-cell proliferation and inflammation.

 Vitamin D treatments may be taken orally or applied directly to the skin.